Mathématique: Chapter 11

 Mitchell hadn’t yet seen him.

-Lam walked forward quickly, her heels echoing, clearly trying to draw his attention.
+Lam walked forward, her heels echoing, trying to draw the man’s attention.
 “Colonel Mitchell.
 What can I do for you?”

 It was a valiant effort, and it was almost enough, but Mitchell’s eyes were restless.